Tawfik96/FitCRM/README.md

 - "Add Client" button (UI only – no backend functionality yet)

 ### Page 2 – Client List View
-- Displays 10 sample clients in a styled responsive table
+- Displays some sample clients in a styled responsive table
 - Search box to filter clients by name (UI only)
 - “Edit” and “Delete” buttons (placeholders for now)
 - Modern color palette and hover animations

 ###  Responsive Design
-- Built with **Flexbox** and **CSS Grid**
+- Built with **Flexbox** and **CSS Grid** in addition to Google Fonts and Fonts Awesome Library to add more engagment
 - Fully responsive on desktop, tablet, and mobile
-- Consistent color scheme inspired by fitness brand aesthetics
+- Consistent color scheme that contains fitness spirit

 ---